bridgetownrb/bridgetown-prismic/README.md

 * `collection_name`: this can be a built-in collection such as `posts` or `pages`, or it can be a custom collection you've configured in `bridgetown.config.yml`.
 * `prismic_custom_type`: this will be the "API ID" of the custom type in Prismic.
 * `prismic_slug`: this should return the "slug" (aka `my-document-title`) of a Prismic document.
 In this example the slug Prismic chose is being used verbatim, but you can make alterations as you see fit.
 * `prismic_url`: this should return the full URL of the final destination for the content.
 It should match the permalink settings of your collection.
-This is used by the "link resolver"—aka anywhere in a Prismic document where you've added a link to another Prismic document, the URL for that link to resolved using this return value for the custom type.
+This is used by the "link resolver"—aka anywhere in a Prismic document where you've added a link to another Prismic document, the URL for that link is resolved using this return value for the custom type.

 All right, with those options out of the way, on to the main event: